18. I kissed a girl for the first time. I know

 the old man gave us because I’m a writer today, and

-I’ve had to teach myself to tattoo the pentameter with
+I’ve had to teach myself to tattoo meter with

 a kitchen knife—a small cut, and then a dig, a small cut,